GRAVITATION

 An observer located on a star with this value of impact parameter would see its own star in the direction of the compact object.

-\(\frac{3\pi}{2}\) is given with \(b=7\ 720\ m\), \(r_{per}=4\ 738\ m\).
+A total deflection of \(\frac{3\pi}{2}\) is given with \(b=7\ 720\ m\), \(r_{per}=4\ 738\ m\).

-\(2\pi\) (or 1 revolution around the compact object) is given with \(b=7\ 682,4\ m\), \(r_{per}=4\ 563\ m\).
+A total deflection of \(2\pi\) (or 1 revolution around the compact object) is given with \(b=7\ 682.4\ m\), \(r_{per}=4\ 563\ m\).

-A total deflection of \(4\pi\) (or 2 revolutions) is given with \(b=7\ 672,75\ m\) (or about \(b_{crit}+2\ cm\)), \(r_{per}=4\ 435,4\ m\).
+A total deflection of \(4\pi\) (or 2 revolutions) is given with \(b=7\ 672.75\ m\) (or about \(b_{crit}+2\ cm\)), \(r_{per}=4\ 435.4\ m\).

-See figure 4 for the trajectory.
+See figure 4 above for plot of the trajectory.

-At last, a total deviation of \(8\pi\) (or 4 revolutions) is given with \(b\simeq b_{crit}+7\ 10^{-8}\ m\) and \(r_{per}=4\ 429,864\ m\) (or about \(r_{crit}+1\ cm\)).
+At last, a total deviation of \(8\pi\) (or 4 revolutions) is given with \(b\simeq b_{crit}+7\ 10^{-8}\ m\) and \(r_{per}=4\ 429.864\ m\) (or about \(r_{crit}+1\ cm\)).

 Note: eliminating the modulo \(2\pi\), the apparent maximum value of the deflection of the photon is \(\pi\).